 Let us sort the data and run this Talend Aggregate Sorted Row.
 To do so, let me drag and drop the tSortRow field in the middle.

-Next, we connected this tSortRow with Talend tAggregateSortedRow, kept the remaining setting as it is, and run the job.
+Next, we connected this tSortRow with Talend tAggregateSortedRow, kept the remaining setting as it was, and ran the job.

 Please check the Talend aggregate sorted row result.